zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/how-to-use/approvals/walkthrough-github/_index.md

 {{<info>}}**NOTE:** This guide uses [Flux](https://fluxcd.io/) as your GitOps operator.
 However, the concepts will apply to other GitOps implementations as well.{{</info>}}

 * Autopilot 1.3.0 and above
-* Portworx, Inc. recommends you go through the [Action approvals using kubectl](/portworx-install-with-kubernetes/autopilot/how-to-use/approvals/walkthrough) guide first if you haven't done so already.
+* {{<companyName>}} recommends you go through the [Action approvals using kubectl](/portworx-install-with-kubernetes/autopilot/how-to-use/approvals/walkthrough) guide first if you haven't done so already.
 It will make you familiar with basic approval concepts, which are applicable here.

 ## Overview